NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 *Now that we know who and where we are, let's take a look around for signs of the hackers.*
 ## How do you explore the directory?

 To see the files in the current directory, we use the `ls` command.
+It means "List".
 Try `ls -l`.

-To see the Files in the current directory, we use the `ls` command.

 Try it:
 ```